irtf-nwcrg/rg-materials/ietf103-2018-11/ietf103_nwcrg_minutes.md

 Q (Vincent Roca): You have started implemented this.
 That's great.
 Do not hesitate to join hackathon.
 A: We want to finalize a prototype of our NC for CCN/NDN proposal.

-Q (Dave Oran - Independant Network Systems Research & Design - ICNRG hat on): We are about to release the draft on the CCN protocols.
+Q (Dave Oran - Network Systems Research & Design - ICNRG hat on): We are about to release the draft on the CCN protocols.
 You should look at them to see if there should be changes in the packet format in ICNRG documents.
 A (Hitoshi Asaeda - NICT): we should not modify any CCN format in these almost done ICNRG documents now.